Puget Sound War: The war

 In response to the attack at White River, the Americans captured around 4,000 noncombatant Native Americans and held them on Fox Island.
-Many of them died due to insufficient food, water, and shelter.
+Many of the imprisoned natives died due to insufficient food, water, and shelter.
 Additionally, southwestern tribes who had no tradition of warfare were raided by fearful Americans.
 They were disarmed and their villages placed under surveillance.
-Upper and Lower Chehalis families were forcibly relocated to a farm near Steilacoom; coastal tribes such as the Cowlitz were moved to a site on the Chehalis River; the Chinook people were moved inland to Fort Vancouver.
+Families of the Upper Chehalis and Lower Chehalis peoples from along the Chehalis River were forcibly relocated to a farm near Steilacoom; coastal tribes such as the Cowlitz were moved to a site on the Chehalis River; the Chinook people were moved inland to Fort Vancouver.
 All these remained captive until at least the end of the war, a span of nearly two years.

-The final battle of the war occurred on or about March 10, 1856, when a column of approximately 110 volunteers from the Washington Territorial Volunteers were ambushed near Connell's Prairie by a force estimated at 150 Native American tribesmen, supposedly led by Chief Leschi of the Nisqually tribe.
-After several hours of skirmishing and several charges by the Volunteers, the Natives withdrew, taking their dead and wounded with them, but leaving behind bloody clothing and drums, among other items.
+The final battle of the war occurred on or about 10 March 1856, when a column of approximately 110 volunteers from the Washington Territorial Volunteers were ambushed near Connell's Prairie by a force estimated at 150 Native American tribesmen, supposedly led by Chief Leschi of the Nisqually tribe.
+After several hours of skirmishing and several charges by the volunteers, the Natives withdrew, taking their dead and wounded with them, but leaving behind bloody clothing and drums, among other items.
 Following the battle, Leschi and his remaining warriors retreated over the Cascades into Eastern Washington.

 Leschi was captured in November 1856 and was forced to stand trial for the murder of Abram Benton Moses.
 His first trial resulted in a hung jury because of the question of the legitimacy of murder during wartime; the jury of twelve voted ten in favor, two opposed to conviction.
 Leschi was tried again in 1857.
 Despite vague witness accounts and issues over whether Leschi was actually at the scene of the incident, he was found guilty of murder.
-Leschi was hanged on February 19, 1858.
+Leschi was hanged on 19 February 1858.